Atlas975/Notes/MediaCoding/ImageMatching/Harris_corner_detection.md

 - This is the first step in calculating a feature vector using algorithms like [[Histogram_of_oriented_gradients|HOG]]

 ## Small motion assumption
-- An assumption using the Taylor series can be made that approximates how much a pixel intensity will change when moved by a small displacement.
+- Assumes that pixel shifts are so slight that the image's intensity change can be estimated using only the first-order gradient information
-- Here, $I_{x}$​ and $I_{y}$​ represent the partial derivatives of the image intensity with respect to the $x$ and $y$ directions.
-This leaves an expression that depends only on the image gradients and the shift
+- This avoids complex calculations for every possible small displacement.
-- This small motion assumption makes the computation needed more efficient
+- Streamlines the algorithm by enabling the use of a linear approximation (Taylor expansion) for intensity changes, which significantly reduces speeds up the corner detection process

 $$\begin{equation}
 \begin{split}